 what is a pit or a bridge?

-Let me start off by offering a brief definition (the full definition is offered in the book, and in my CDVP2 – certified Data Vault 2.0 class).
-You can find the class on: http://DataVaultCertification.com
+let me start off by offering a brief definition (the full definition is offered in the book, and in my cdvp2 – certified data vault 2.0 class). you can find classes in north america, europe, new zealand, australia, here: https://datavaultalliance.com

 - to enhance partitioning

 - to allow any “star-join” optimizations to be utilized (when offered by the query resolution engine)

 keep in mind, that this technique is one of the single most powerful techniques inside data vault 2.0, and that utilizing these techniques can enable you to offer virtual (view based) dimensions and facts for 95% of your user based requests. eliminating the need to physicalize yet-another-copy of the data in downstream information marts.

 when properly applied, they work in all environments appropriately and can provide tremendous value to the business as well as it.